-Vava’u is a group of 61 islands in the north of the Tonga archipelgo (but not as far north as the farflung Niuas).
+Vava’u is a group of 61 islands in the north of the Tonga archipelago (but not as far north as the far-flung Niuas).
 Vava’u is well connected to the rest of Tonga, as well as a couple of international locations with flights to some of the other South Pacific nations.
 Most visitors to Vava’u travel to the islands via Tongatapu, Tonga’s main island and home to the main international airport of Tonga.
 However, it isn’t all about the flights to get to Vava’u, as the island and its main town, Neiafu, are connected to the rest of Tonga by ferry, while visitors with their own yacht will find safe anchorage around the islands.
 Learn more about the transport in Vava’u in this list of ways to get to Vava’u!

 1. Vava’u by Plane

 The most popular way for travellers to get to Vava’u is by taking a flight from Tonga’s main island, Tongatapu.
-Daily flights to Lupepau’u Airport, Vava’u are available from Fua’amotu Airport, except on Sundays, which has connecting flights to Auckland (New Zealand), Sydney (Australia) and Nadi (Fiji).
+Daily flights to Lupepau’u Airport on Vava’u are available from Fua’amotu Airport, except on Sundays.
+Tongatapu has connecting flights to Auckland (New Zealand), Sydney (Australia) and Nadi (Fiji).
 Flights between Tongatapu and Vava’u are approximately one hour.
 Alternatively, direct international flights arrive at Lupepau’u Airport from Apia (Samoa) twice a week in the high season and from Nadi (Fiji) four times a day in the high season from Tuesday to Saturday or two times a week in the low season.
 Be aware that flights are often cancelled in bad weather, so try to organise a flexible first day in Vava’u.
 Learn more about flights in Where Can You Fly to in Tonga?.